 Many days in Antarctica rise above freezing temperatures.
 While the water is incredibly cold, you can often get in it and even splash around a bit.

 9. Antarctica is incredibly safe.

-Many people think of Antarctica as a dangerous place to visit, when in actuality the opposite is true.
+Many people think of Antarctica as a dangerous place to visit when the opposite is true in actuality.
 With no permanent residents, the continent is filled mainly with carefully screened scientists and the occasional adventurer.
-Modern technology makes it easy to explore Antarctica in a safe manner while still experiencing all that the area has to offer.
+Modern technology makes it easy to explore Antarctica safely while still experiencing all that the area offers.

 Penguins in Antarctica

 Traveling to Antarctica is not a modern invention but rather a tradition among global adventurers.
 Scientists and explorers have been taking cruises and other chartered trips to this southernmost continent since the 1920s.
 However, only a select handful of people actually choose to visit this rare and untouched paradise.